Continuous Fermentation & Fed-Batch Fermentation

 • Eliminated inhibition of substrates or by-products as final products are harvested continuously.

-Applications of Continuous Fermentation
+Applications of continuous fermentation

 Continuous fermentation systems offer important economic advantages with improved fermentation rates, especially when continuous fermentation is combined with cell immobilization techniques.
 The continuous fermentation process can utilize mixed cultures to afford chemicals, and this technology holds great promise for the efficient production of fermented beverages such as beer, wine, cider, and bioethanol.
 Continuous fermentation is also used to produce certain bioproducts, including polyhydroxyalkanoates (PHA), lactic acid (LA), butanol, citric acid, and 1, 3-propanediol.